Barrovian: Barrovian as a demonym

-'Barrovian' is also used to refer to an individual hailing from Barrow.
+'Barrow bastard' is also used to refer to an individual hailing from Barrow.
 For some the term has become synonymous with local football team Barrow A.F.C.
 The term 'Old Barrovian' was used in the 20th century to refer to alumni of the Barrow Boy and Girl Grammar Schools, which through a complicated history has become Furness Academy.

 Recognition

 Outside of North West England, Barrovian is relatively unknown in comparison to more widespread dialects.
 A poll conducted by Travelodge in 2014 resulted in Barrovian being placed sixth 'least favourite' of regional accents in the UK behind Essex, Brummie, Cockney, Belfast and Highland respectively.